 If you want your Thai peanut chicken to turn out irresistibly flavorful and perfectly cooked every time, a few simple tips and tricks can make all the difference.

 - Leftovers in salad.
 Now if you wanted to use sliced up leftovers in a salad?
 Drizzled with a little extra peanut sauce for dressing?
 Go for it.
-Perfection!
+The tender and flavorful chicken thighs paired with fresh crispy lettuce are a wonderful contrast!

-- I used this sweet chili sauce for this recipe, but any sweet chili sauce should work fine.
+- Grab the right sauce.
+I used this sweet chili sauce for this recipe, but any sweet chili sauce should have a similar flavor to my favorite variety.

 Variations